ISAC's Mission Statement

 Helping Families Pay for College

 Few states offer as comprehensive an array of programs to help students and families pay for college as does Illinois, through ISAC.
-Among those programs are state and federal grants and scholarships, student loan repayment programs, and a prepaid tuition program.
+Among those programs are state grants and scholarships, student loan repayment programs, and a prepaid tuition program.
 If the family or student needs to borrow loans, counseling services are offered in order to ensure borrowers are aware of their student loan repayment options.

 Grants and Scholarships